Indomitable/monodevelop-bookmarks/README.md

 Monodevelop extension for bookmarks.

+1. Local bookmarks - for current file only:

 Use Ctrl + Shift + N to set the bookmark.
 Use Ctrl + N to go to bookmark.

-Currently only local bookmarks can be set, but bookmark pad gives ability go jump to bookmarks in different files.
+2. Global bookmarks for all files.
+Please set desired shortcuts.